Ecuador Field School

 Undergraduate or graduate standing from an accredited university or college and 2.5 or better GPA.
 Anthropology and non-anthropology majors are encouraged to apply.
 Necessary is a strong motivation to participate in another cultural system and to record perceptions daily.

 FAU students must register for FAU course ANT 4802 (3-6 credits), with permission from the Department of Anthropology.
-Students from other colleges and universities are welcome to participate on the program as a non-degree student and may have the option to register for 1 audit credit if they do not need the full course credit transferred back to their home institution.
+Students from other colleges and universities are welcome to participate on the program as a non-degree student and have to register for 1 audit credit if they do not need the full course credit transferred back to their home institution.
 FAU tuition rates still apply.

 The coastal region of southern Manabi province is characterized by stretches of small mountains and hills that run along the coast.
 Depending on altitude and distance to the ocean, the flora varies from dense tropical forest to dry scrub and cactus.
 Coastal villages and towns are most often located in river valleys that drain mountain runoff into the Pacific.
 Thus, most villages and towns are located seaside, adjacent to the beach.
 Local economies are dependent on ocean products, with horticulture (manioc, corn, beans) practiced on nearby inland terraces, and tree crop cultivation (citrus, tagua, coffee) in low mountain areas.